kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-certs.md

 ## Set up a signer

 The Kubernetes Certificate Authority does not work out of the box.
-You can configure an external signer such as [cert-manager][cert-manager-issuer], or you can use the build-in signer.
+You can configure an external signer such as [cert-manager][cert-manager-issuer], or you can use the built-in signer.
 The built-in signer is part of [`kube-controller-manager`][kcm].
-To activate the build-in signer, you pass the `--cluster-signing-cert-file` and `--cluster-signing-key-file` arguments.
+To activate the built-in signer, you pass the `--cluster-signing-cert-file` and `--cluster-signing-key-file` arguments.

 You pass these arguments in any of the following ways: